-Capital assets, which include property, plant, and equipment are reported in the financial statements.
+Capital assets, which include property, plant, equipment, and infrastructure assets (e.g., roads, bridges, sidewalks, and similar items), are reported in the applicable governmental column in the government-wide financial statements.
 Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 (for improvements to land and structures and equipment) and have an estimated useful life in excess of two years.
 Structures with an initial cost of \$100,000 are considered capital assets.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at acquisition value at the date of donation in accordance with GASB Statement No. 72.
+Donated capital assets are recorded at estimated fair market value at the date of donation.

-NOTE 1: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)
+Note 1: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)